Camille Cash, M.D.

 Can the fat that’s removed be used in other areas of my body?

 Yes, Dr. Cash can use the removed fat to add volume to other areas of your body.
 Fat can be transferred to the face to smooth wrinkles or to enhance your lips.
-Another popular area to transfer fat to is the buttock area for a gluteal augmentation.
+Another popular area to transfer fat to is the buttock area for a Brazilian butt lift.
 However, re-using fat in other areas of the body, particularly the breasts, is not normally a good idea as it can form calcifications and interfere with mammography in the future.
 Breast augmentation is most safely performed with the use of an implant.

 I will have some scars after liposuction, right?